Fill your College Details

 Practical Steps for Using AI in College Projects

 AI can be a game-changer for students when it comes to college projects.
 It can streamline research, help with brainstorming, assist in coding, and even facilitate reporting.
 However, if used wisely, it is a great assistant that supports the learning process rather than dominating it.
+The following steps help students to use AI in a manner that is efficient, respectful of ethical standards, and innovative for their projects.

 1. Define Project Goals Before Using AI